norkator/hikvision-video-audio-extractor/README.md

 `dbConnectionString` => Open Intelligence postgresql database connection details.
 `outputLocationPath` => Output path for videos downloaded.
 `deleteVideos` => Process main task is to extract audio from video but also video can kept.
 `audioSilenceRemove` => Enabled will use ffmpeg from cmd to reduce/remove silence.
+`audiodBThreshold` => Value which below is considered as silence.
 `audioExportPath` => Open intelligence output/audio folder or any other if used with some other purpose.
 `cameraName` => Camera name, meant to be same as Open-Intelligence config.ini specified camera name.